Jean-Michel Bernasconi and Pacific Windcraft

 The Vision 4 became the ‘go to’ intermediate glider of its time.
 So ubiquitous was it that it is still commonly referred to simply as the ‘Mark 4’, as in “I fly a Mark 4” with no need to mention the manufacturer or glider model.

-John LaTorre had branched out and started his own manufacturing business in 1986, but he encountered insurmountable difficulties until the summer of 1987, when Bernasconi hired him again.
+John LaTorre had branched out and started his own manufacturing business in 1986, but he encountered insurmountable difficulties until the summer of 1987, when Bernasconi hired him again, filling the aforementioned vacancy.
 LaTorre relates an additional reason for that partnership: By then, most of the major sailcloth makers were reluctant to sell their product to hang glider manufacturers.
 This was because, if a person was injured on a hang glider, that person’s lawyers could sue not only the manufacturer of the glider, who typically owned nothing of value to collect, but also the companies who supplied that manufacturer.
 Sailcloth manufacturers’ deep pockets made them tempting targets for lawsuits.
 LaTorre’s own company, Dragonwing, made prototypes for sailboard sails.
 (It had also made prototype sails for a water-ballast sailboat that Bernasconi had designed.)
 So LaTorre was routinely buying thousands of yards of sailcloth, which he turned around and sold to Pacific Airwave.
 Because Dragonwing did not appear on the lists of hang glider manufacturers, the sailcloth suppliers could say in their defense that they had no idea that their product would end up being used in aviation sails, and that they couldn’t be held liable.
 (4)

 While training a new crew and foreman for the sail loft, I made the patterns for the Magic and re-designed the sail for easier manufacture without compromising the glider’s performance.
 Later, I did the same thing for the Magic Kiss and the other K series gliders.
-I also made the prototypes and patterns for the Formula, an intermediate glider that shared the same planform as the Kiss but was easier to fly; the Double Vision, a large single-surface glider designed specifically for tandem flight; and the Vision Pulse line of gliders that replaced the Mark IV.

 — John LaTorre (3)